aaron-grau/curic/javascript/readings/this-and-that.md

 For the same reason as before, the use of `this` in scope 2 will not work.
-Because the anonymous function will not be called method style by `Array#forEach`, the special `this` variable will not be set properly.
+Because the anonymous function will not be called method style by `Array#forEach`, `this` will not be set properly.
 That makes sense if you think about it: the anonymous function is not even a method of `SumCalculator`!

 This problem can be hard to spot, because even though we are using `this` in a method of `SumCalculator`, we're also inside an anonymous, nested function which will be called function style.
 In particular, the correct use of `this` in scope 1 will mean something different than the incorrect use in scope 2.

-This sort of runs counter to the philosophy of closures: that they can access variables defined in the enclosing scope. `this` is special because **`this` doesn't get captured; it gets reset everytime a function is called**.
+This sort of runs counter to our basic understanding of closures: that they can access variables defined in the enclosing scope.
+However, `this` is special because **`this` doesn't get captured; it gets reset everytime a function is called**.

-The ES5 solution is to introduce a normal variable to hold `this` in a way that can be captured:
+If we do want to close over `this`, we need to store it in a normal, capturable local variable:

 ```javascript
 function SumCalculator() {